 In 2018, the Ontario SPCA and Humane Society launched the first edition of a humane education program called AnimalSmart™.
 Today, this free online learning resource consists of videos, experiential learning activities, and complete lesson plans developed to foster empathy, promote a sense of responsibility, and inspire connection with animals and the environment.
-The program also encourages mutual respect among learners and supports collaboration with their classmates and family and learn to participate in their local and global communities actively.
+The program also supports mutual respect among learners, collaboration with their classmates and family, and encourages participation in their local and global communities.

 The AnimalSmart™ Primary Lesson Plan manual, developed in partnership with educators, is a learning resource geared towards teachers, community group leaders, and parents of children in Grades-1-3.
-Each lesson includes reproducible worksheets, links to supportive online resources, and connections to the Ontario Ministry of Education curriculum expectations, which will enable an educator to deliver engaging lessons.
+Each lesson includes supporting online resources, and connections to the Ontario Ministry of Education curriculum expectations, which will enable an educator to deliver engaging lessons.